stabilaprotocol/documentation-en/docs/faq/index.md

 ## Test Net

-### We want to test our SuperNode's performance under test environment, do we need to be voted to become a SR under test environment?
+### We want to test our Governor's performance under test environment, do we need to be voted to become a SR under test environment?

 Yes.
 Under test environment, we can vote you to become SR.